 I Don’t Feel Comfortable Burning the American Flag, Can Someone Do it For Me?

 Yes, you can always take your old flags to patriotic organizations such as the Veterans of Foreign Wars, American Legion, Girls Scout of the USA, or The Boy Scouts of America.
 If you take your old flags they will dispose of them by giving them their proper burial.
 They are typically burned during the disposal ceremonies, which are held throughout the year.
 If you aren’t sure about the best way of disposing of your flag, then this can certainly your best option.
 Usually, the American Legion Post holds a flag disposal ceremony on Flag Day each year.

-You also have the option to take your old flags to the United States Postal Service, who also conduct flag retirement ceremonies on Flag Day.
+You also have the option to take your old flags to the United States Postal Service, which also conducts flag retirement ceremonies on Flag Day.
 The ceremonies are usually attended by residents or veterans who want to pay tribute to flags.
 See, told you, there are a lot of options.